usnistgov/FIPS201/_FIPS201/authentication.md

 #### 6.2.1.2 Attended Authentication of Biometric Data (BIO-A) {#s-6-2-1-2}

-In this higher assurance variant, an attendant (e.g., security guard) supervises the use of the PIV Card and the submission of the new biometric sample by the cardholder.
+In this higher assurance variant, an attendant (e.g., security guard) supervises the submission of the new biometric sample by the cardholder.
 Otherwise, the steps for this authentication mechanism are the same as in [Section 6.2.1.1](#s-6-2-1-1).